- Chart

 Ideal Investor Profile

-The ideal investor for FPX is one seeking regular income from their investments, with a moderate risk tolerance, and who understands the complexities and risks associated with preferred securities.
-Investors looking to diversify their fixed-income holdings may also find this ETF suitable.
+The ideal investor for FFP is someone seeking regular income, with a moderate risk tolerance, and who understands the intricacies of preferred securities.
+Investors looking for diversification beyond traditional bonds and equities may also find it suitable.

 Market Risk